adesito/GigisPizzaHOL/poll/gigis-poll-HOL.md

 The new zip file should be in the Object list of the Bucket.

-Now you have the zip file prepared to be imported in the Visual Builder Studio new project.
+Now you have the zip file prepared, to be imported in the Visual Builder Studio new project.

 # Create the Visual Builder Project
 Next step to create the new poll service will be create and import a new visual builder project that will contain all required files.
 This import will create a new GIT repo in your Visual Builder Studio.
 So create a new project from the Visual Builder Studio main panel.